 My analysis of the Food Insulin Index data shows that foods containing more of their carbohydrate as fibre tend to have a smaller glucose and insulin response.

 High-glycemic, processed carbs raise our blood sugar and insulin levels quickly.
-Our bodies have a limited storage capacity for carbohydrates, so your pancreas responds by shutting down its release of stored energy quickly so we can use up the carbs you’re eating.
+Our bodies have a limited storage capacity for carbohydrates, so your pancreas responds by quickly shutting down its release of stored energy so you can use up the carbs you’re eating.
 But not long afterwards, your blood sugars drop back down.

 Our satiety analysis also shows that dialling back non-fibre carbohydrates to between 10-20% of calories aligns with the lowest energy intake.
 We eat the most when our diet consists of 40-50% non-fibre carbohydrates, with the rest of the energy coming from fat.
-Reducing your intake of processed carbs will help to stabilise blood sugars to healthy levels and help you feel fuller for longer with fewer calories.
+Reducing your processed carbs intake will help stabilise blood sugars to healthy levels and help you feel fuller for longer with fewer calories.

 But it may not be wise to jump from one extreme to another.
 Even if you’re trying to lose weight, you need to get some energy from your diet.
 So, in our Macros Masterclass, we guide Optimisers to progressively reduce their carbohydrate target until their blood sugars stabilise to healthy levels, with a rise of less than 1.6 mmol/L or 30 mg/dL after eating.